dedimax-hub/docker-tor-armhf-hidden-service/README.md

 Changing `/etc/tor/torrc` file trigger a `SIGHUP` signal to `tor` to reload configuration.

 To disable this behavior, add `ENTRYPOINT_DISABLE_RELOAD` in environment.

-### pyentrypoint

-This container is using [`pyentrypoint`](https://github.com/cmehay/pyentrypoint) to generate its setup.

-If you need to use the legacy version, please checkout the `legacy` branch or pull `goldy/tor-hidden-service:legacy`.